Central Overland Route

-The Central Overland Route (also known as the "Central Overland Trail", "Central Route", "Simpson's Route", or the "Egan Trail") was a transportation route from Salt Lake City, Utah south of the Great Salt Lake through the mountains of central Nevada to Carson City, Nevada.
+The Central Overland Route (also known as the "Central Overland Trail", "Central Route", "Redden's Way", "Simpson's Route", or the "Egan Trail") was a transportation route from Salt Lake City, Utah south of the Great Salt Lake through the mountains of central Nevada to Carson City, Nevada.
 For a decade after 1859, until the first Transcontinental Railroad was completed in 1869, it served a vital role in the transport of emigrants, mail, freight, and passengers between California, Nevada, and Utah.

 History

+The route was initially scouted and staked in 1851 by Return Jackson Redden, a Mormon trailblazer and explorer.
+He published these findings in the Deseret News in 1853.

-The route was initially scouted in 1855 by Howard Egan, and used by him to drive livestock between Salt Lake City and California.
-The trail Egan used led straight through the high mountain ranges that most earlier explorers had worked so hard to avoid.
+In 1855 Howard Egan used the route to drive livestock between Salt Lake City and California.
+Egan's diary, " Pioneering the West", credits Redden for direction.
+This trail led straight through the high mountain ranges that most earlier explorers had worked so hard to avoid.

-Egan had discovered a series of mountain passes and mountain springs that aligned to allow an almost straight path across the middle of Utah and Nevada.
+Redden and Egan had discovered a series of mountain passes/springs that aligned to allow an almost straight path across the middle of Utah and Nevada.
 The Schell Creek Range could be crossed at Schellbourne Pass, the Cherry Creek Range at Egan Canyon, the Ruby Mountains at Overland Pass, the Diamond Mountains at another Overland Pass, the Toiyabe Range at Emigrant Pass, and the Desatoya Mountains at Basque Summit (all of these place names came later).

 Although many smaller ranges and two large deserts also had to be traversed, the reduction in length over the "standard" California Trail route along the Humboldt River by about 280 mi made this route about two weeks faster for emigrants getting to (or from) California.
 After it was developed many California emigrants and returning emigrants used this route.

 Improvement

-In 1858, hearing of Egan's Trail, the U.S. Army sent an expedition led by Captain James H. Simpson to survey it for a military road to get supplies to the Army's Camp Floyd in Utah.
+In 1858, hearing of the overland route, the U.S. Army sent an expedition led by Captain James H. Simpson to survey it for a military road to get supplies to the Army's Camp Floyd in Utah.
 Simpson came back with a surveyed route that was also about 280 mi shorter than the "standard" California Trail route along the Humboldt River.

 The Army then improved the trail and springs for use by wagons and stagecoaches in 1859 and 1860.
 When the approaching American Civil War closed the heavily subsidized Butterfield Overland Mail southwestern route to California along the Gila River, George Chorpenning immediately realized the value of this more direct route, and shifted his existing mail and passenger line from the "Northern Humboldt Route" along the Humboldt River.